lifaon74/observables/examples/01-create-simple-event-listener.md

 });
 ```

-The context provides a `emit` function which... emits data though the Observable, and an `observable` attribute referencing the current Observable.
+The `context` has a `emit` function used to... emit data though the Observable, and has an attribute called `observable` referencing this current Observable.

-This 'create' function may return an ObservableHook which is simply an object with 2 optional methods:
+This 'create' function (the one provided to the Observable) may return an ObservableHook which is simply an object with 2 optional methods:
 ```ts
 interface IObservableHook<T> {
   onObserved?(observer: IObserver<T>): void;